startin-blox/djangoldp/README.md

 ```

 Now when an instance of `MyModel` is saved, its `author_user` property will be set to the current user.

+## permissions

+Django-Guardian is used by default to support object-level permissions.
+Custom permissions can be added to your model using this attribute.
+See the [Django-Guardian documentation](https://django-guardian.readthedocs.io/en/stable/userguide/assign.html) for more information

 ## permissions_classes